About Us

 The Center for Water Security and Cooperation (CWSC) is a nonpartisan nonprofit organization that is building the foundation for systems strengthening in water and sanitation law and policy at both national and local levels.
 CWSC critically examines water laws including legislation, regulations, policies, plans, strategies and court decisions across essential nexuses (agriculture, drinking water, health and hygiene, national security, peace and conflict, and others) to comprehensively understand how laws govern and impact water security.
 CWSC also facilitates evidence-based law and policy drafting, revision, implementation, enforcement, monitoring, and review.

 In 2016, Concern Worldwide’s WASH Programme adopted a Service Delivery Approach which takes a demand-led approach and is concerned with system strengthening.
-One such experience in WASH systems strengthening took place in the DRC.
-The DRC WASH Consortium, which ran from 2013-2019, was a £30 million GBP project, with Concern Worldwide as the lead agency.
-The WASH Consortium developed an innovative economic approach based on the life-cycle cost analysis tool.
+One such experience in WASH systems strengthening took place in the DRC, which ran from 2013-2019 with a £30 million GBP budget.
+The DRC WASH Consortium developed an innovative economic approach based on the life-cycle cost analysis tool.
 Business plans were developed for sustaining the short, medium and long-term functioning of the new water services established and to set up revenue streams to cover these costs.
 Concern is also working on various methods of WASH systems strengthening in a number of other fragile contexts.

 Catholic Relief Services (CRS) deploys a systems lens to contribute to achievement of universal water security, including analyzing watershed and landscape health; engaging, planning, and responding through national and sub-national policies, actors, and partners; and, by strengthening existing public and private systems.
-CRS advocates for improved regulations and policies, and supports networks (e.g., civil society, the private sector, and government) to enhance the results they achieve.
 CRS’ water security programs engage various government ministries with responsibilities in water and other cross-cutting areas (health, gender, education, environment, agriculture, and others), as well as national civil institutions working in water governance.

 Helvetas is progressing systemic change in small-scale agriculture to achieve large scale impacts and improve the livelihoods of farmers and vulnerable populations, notably through integration of water into market systems using inclusive approaches.
 Helvetas facilitates collective action across stakeholders in the public and private sectors; explores linkages between interventions at the farm level up to the national level; and, strengthens the capacity of stakeholders to support local ownership and accelerate replication of best practices within and across countries.